BrendanCoughlan/cryptopals/README.md

 for challenge 14, where the insertion point for our text can be in the middle of a block.
 A better way is to think about how the size of the cyphertext changes as plaintext size increases.

+### Challenge 15: PKCS#7 padding validation
+This is actually harder than it looks and I actually only noticed some edge case on challenge 17.
+Some important details:
+* If the plaintext length is a multiple of the block length, we need a full block of padding.
+* 0 is never a valid padding byte.
+A naive implementation might see a 0 at the end of the padded text and then strip 0 bytes, i.e. pass it unchanged.
+* Padding is invalidated by replacing one of its bytes with a random byte different from what it was before, _except that replacing the last byte with 1 results in a different valid padded text_

+### Challenge 17: The CBC padding oracle
+Mistake that took a while: After guessing a fake previous block / iv for a given block, it must be xored not just with the block's worth of padding  it results in, but also with the actual previous block / iv.
+This is easily acceptable in hindsight but xoring in only the fake padding at first seamed so obvious that I didn't think carefully about the actual construction.